 Let’s take a deeper look at these types of TLDs.

 Generic Top-Level Domain (gTLD)

-gTLDs are the most common domain extensions that anyone can register.
+gTLDs are the most commonly used domain extensions when buying a domain name.
 Some of the most popular generic TLDs include:

 - .com – originally used for commercial sites.
 Nowadays, it’s the most widely used TLD available.

 - .org – primarily associated with various nonprofit organizations or charities.

 - .net – originally used by companies working with networking technology.
 Nowadays, it’s widely used by all sorts of organizations and businesses.